-The Mexican-American War, which lasted from 1846 to 1848 saw America gain control of California, New Mexico among others, the map of America looked to similar to how it does today.
+The Mexican-American War, which lasted from 1846 to 1848 saw America gain control of California, and New Mexico among others, the map of America looked similar to how it does today.

 This gave America unfettered access to both major oceans, which provided numerous benefits.
 Not only could they trade with the West and the East, but they could assert control in these regions too.